-The facilitator will explain that the need for the exercise is to understand which and how important are the species that were identified in the previous exercise in terms of their marketing, both for sale and for purchase.
-The facilitators already have the list of species that are both sold and purchased.
-First, the facilitator will explain that the group will examine those species that are sold.
+The facilitator will explain that now we want to understand which and how important are the species that were identified in the previous exercise in terms of their marketing, both for sale and for purchase.
+The facilitators already have the list of species that are sold and purchased.
+First, the facilitator will explain that the group will examine those species that are sold and then those that are purchased (in many cases may be the same).
 As in the previous exercise, the facilitator will explain that species can be sold by many farmers or by just a few, and some may be sold frequently and others rarely, thus the facilitator draws a four square diagram (Figure 2).
 Once the diagram is drawn, the facilitator will read aloud from the list of species that are sold, one species at a time, asking participants to place the species in one of the four cells.
-Once all species in the pile have been classified, the facilitator should probe for additional species that may have been omitted, particularly for those that are sold by few farmers rarely.
-Finally, the facilitator will ask participants about the general reasons for placing species in a particular quadrant, for each of the four quadrants; the point is not to elicit particular reasons for specific species, but general ones for the set of species place in each of the cells.
+Once all species have been classified, the facilitator should probe for additional species that may have been omitted, particularly for those that are sold by few farmers rarely.
+Finally, the facilitator will ask participants about the general reasons for placing species in a particular quadrant, for each of the four quadrants; the point is not to elicit particular reasons for specific species, but general ones for the set of species placed in each of the cells.